adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 addition to government.

-[UNPACK THE WEB SAFETY INDUSTRY]

-More recently however, the platforms have moved to respecting whatever powers and social forces set the bounds of acceptable speech (at least as acceptability is perceived among affluent, blue-state Americans).
-This would be fine if these platforms were merely a handful of publishers among many.
-But no, they are called platforms for a reason - they are the platforms on which modern public discourse happens and increasingly they have decided that this discourse my only reflect one particular world v
-[SNIP But defenders of free speech see a new threat as public discourse has moved onto digital platforms owned and controleld by a handful of private companies.
-Even American courts have refused to apply the 1st Amendment to dealings that private entities have with each other.
-]

-They
-have good reasons for their reluctance.
-For example, if hostess Alice is perfectly entitled to throw Holocaust denying Bob out of her dinner party, even though Holocaust denial is protected by the first Amendment.
-At least until some positive statue says otherwise, Bob will just have to exercise is right elsewhere; and even such statutes will have to respect with Alice's own rights of free speech and association.

-All this becomes a very live issue when we encounter censorship by digital platforms.
-Services such as a social network and search engines are not telephone lines; when we engage these services we want them to filter out spam, or rank order search results.
-We neither desire nor expect a passively neutral conduit of information.

-But even American courts have refused to apply the 1st Amendment to dealings that private persons have with each other.
-For example, hostess Alice is perfectly entitled to throw Holocaust denying Bob out of her dinner party, even though Holocaust denial is protected by the first Amendment.
-At least until some positive statue says otherwise, Bob will just have to exercise is right elsewhere; and even such statutes will have to respect with Alice's own rights of free speech and association.

-All this becomes a very live issue when we encounter censorship by digital platforms.
-Services such as a social network and search engines are not telephone lines; when we engage these services we want them to filter out spam, or rank order search results.
-We neither desire nor expect a passively neutral conduit of information.

-Yet we can desire (but increasingly cannot expect) an active neutrality that respects the user.
-Searches should rank results by relevance to the user, and not by social desirability and if a message is filtered away as spam, that should be because the user does not want it -- not because someone decided the user _ought_ not want it.

-[SNIP There might have been a time, back when Twitter's then CEO Jack Dorsey was ...
-]

-[SNIP More recently however, the platforms have moved to respecting whatever powers ...]

 Of course that is not how the proponents of censorship present the matter.
 They talk instead of the responsibility for platforms to combat harmful, hateful or